SAP-samples/teched2023-AD162/exercises/ex2/README.md

     ![MDK](images/2.3.10.gif)

-12. Add two more activity items in a similar manner for Email and Phone, and bind them to the customer's Email and Phone properties.
+12. Add two more activity items in a similar manner for Email and Message, and bind them to the customer's Email and Phone properties.

     ![MDK](images/2.3.11.png)